puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_data_default.md

 ### Per-Block Resource Defaults

 You can use `default` as the title in a [resource declaration][] to invoke special behavior.
+(For details, see [Resources (Advanced).][resources_advanced])

-Instead of creating a resource and adding it to the catalog, the special `default` resource sets fallback attributes that can be used by any other resource of that type in the same declaration block.
+Instead of creating a resource and adding it to the catalog, the special `default` resource sets fallback attributes that can be used by any other resource in the same resource expression.
 That is:

 {% highlight ruby %}
     file {